masonr/pterodactyl-images/README.md

 **Important Notes**:
 1. When selecting a Module to run in your server configuration, copy the text _exactly_ as shown from the "Module Name" column.
 2. If a module is currently installed and a new one is selected, all config files and logs will be placed in the "Backups" directory (files currently backed up: _Config.txt_, _Logs/*_, and _ban\_list.txt_).
+3. Only the main IP of the server can be used for M&B Servers due to the server listing mechanism.
+Alternate/alias IPs will not work correctly as allocations.

 ### Mount & Blade: Warband - Native